 Don’t lead with a photo featuring multiple people

-Do choose a photo of you and only you
+Do upload a photo of you and only you

 Don’t display photos with kids if they aren’t your own kids!

-Do show photos of your own kids, your pets or your hobbies
+Do show photos of your own kids, your pets and your hobbies

 If it’s something that tells your story, get it in the frame.
 Paint a picture of what I can expect when getting involved with you.